 FLATBED TRAILER SPECIFICATIONS and ILLUSTRATIONS

-Understanding the legal restrictions on load size will help in choosing the proper trailer for your load.
+Flatbed trailer specifications (as well as stepdeck and RGN trailer specs) are listed below.
+These specifications will aid in matching the proper trailer to your load.
+Understanding the legal restrictions on load size will also help in choosing the proper trailer for your load.
 Click here for information on load size limits.

-FlatbedThese common trailers are used in the transport of materials when load height is not an issue.
+A flatbed trailer is a common trailer type are used in the transport of materials when load height is not an issue.
 Loading is usually done by forklift from the side or overhead by crane.
 One advantage is maximum continuous deck space The flatbed is generally 48′ long and most are 102″ wide.
 Typically, the flatbed trailer is between 60 ” and 62″ high.
 The maximum height of the freight that can be loaded is 8’4″.
 Some trailers can haul as much as 48000#.

-This is a type of doubledrop trailer.
-It is used to transport tall loads.
-It is known by various names including RGN and detachable trailer.
-It is sometimes referred to as a detach.
-It has the advantage of being able to unhook into 2 pieces allowing for the loading of certain types of equipment.
+A Removable Goose Neck (RGN) is a type of doubledrop trailer.
+This trailer s used to transport tall loads and is known by various names including RGN and detachable trailer.
+Sometimes this trailer is referred to as a detach.
+Generally 48′ long (although some 53′ are available, they have the advantage of being able to unhook into 2 pieces allowing for the loading of certain types of equipment.
 It is generally 48′ long.
 Between the front and rear upper decks is a low deck area referred to as a well.
 The well is typically 29′ 6″ in length.
 The well is usually around 20″ to 24″ off the ground allowing for transport of freight that is around 11’8″ in height.
 This is a specialized trailer and carries a premium rate.